-Drop-in hours for Spring are Monday, Wednesday and Friday from 11:00 AM – 2:00 PM.
+Drop-in hours for Fall are Monday-Friday from 11:00 AM – 2:00 PM.
 Before dropping in, please read the “First Visit” section below.

 Drop in times are subject to change, please see the Library Programming Calendar.

 Each workstation may be used for a maximum of 60 minutes.